JDsnyke/PS4-Cheat-List/README.md

 I do not and cannot guarantee the accuracy nor the reliability of either these programs / software nor of these codes / offsets.

 I nor the original publishers of these codes are to be blamed for any issues that arise with their use.

+By using this site, you agree to the policies detailed [HERE](https://jdsnyke.tk/docs/privacy/).

 In other words, __USE AT YOUR OWN RISK__!